juharris/switch-remoteplay/README.md

 Example [video](https://www.youtube.com/watch?v=TBqZRA1OZPU).

 # Status
 One keyboard layout is supported to map keys on a keyboard to control the control sticks and some of the keys on a Nintendo Switch.
 I've mainly tested this with Animal Crossing.
+This is very much a messy work in progress right now but you can indeed play your Switch remotely with support for a few buttons.

 # Requirements
 * Nintendo Switch